DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 ## How we use Apollo Client

-Our usage of Apollo Client is pretty typical of what you'd see in most applications following Apollo's official documentation.
+My employer's usage of Apollo Client is pretty typical of what you'd see in most applications following Apollo's official documentation.
 Engineers divide their queries into multiple queries that are distributed amongst the appropriate components.
 This is the recommendation in Apollo's [Best Practices](https://www.apollographql.com/docs/react/data/operation-best-practices#query-only-the-data-you-need-where-you-need-it) in the official docs.

 > One of GraphQL's biggest advantages over a traditional REST API is its support for declarative data fetching.
 Each component can (and should) query exactly the fields it requires to render, with no superfluous data sent over the network.
 >